While some stress is normal, too much stress can lead to major health problems like depression and heart disease.

 How Can Workplace Yoga Benefit Organizations?

-Work-related stress is one of the most common forms of stress.
-Long shifts, sedentary habits, poor body posture, and daily demands of work affect employees’ health and well-being.
-When left ignored, stress can take a huge toll on employees’ health and well-being.
+Work is one of the most common causes of stress.
+Long shifts, sedentary habits, poor body posture, and daily demands of work affect employees’ health, and poor employee health can cost employers in terms of healthcare expenses, absenteeism, and productivity.

-Below are some of the key benefits of workplace yoga in organizations:
+Below are some of the key benefits of workplace yoga in organizations.

 On-site yoga classes are an effective way to beat mid-day slumps.
 As stress levels go down, energy levels improve.
-Even a quick 10-minute yoga practice can help employees gain the strength and energy they need to survive long hours of work.
+Even a quick 10-minute daily yoga practice can help employees gain the strength and energy they need to survive long hours of work.

 Instead of resorting to unhealthy mechanisms to cope with stress such as snacking on junk food or smoking, employees can be given an option to practice yoga.

-Increased Focus and Productivity
+Increased focus and productivity

 It may seem counterproductive to allocate thirty minutes or so to workplace yoga.
 However, the benefits go beyond this period.
 As discussed earlier, this mind-body practice has short and long-term health benefits.